WillVo1/AcneClassification/README.md

 ## What it Does

 The Skintelligent Acne Classification System is an AI-powered skincare solution that analyzes facial images to classify acne severity and provides personalized skincare product recommendations.
-The system uses InsightFace for automatic face detection and cropping, employs a Vision Transformer (ViT) model from Hugging Face to classify acne severity into four categories (clear, mild, moderate, severe), generates AI-powered ingredient recommendations using OpenAI's GPT, and implements a RAG-based search system to find skincare products from a database of over 1000 products.
+The system uses InsightFace for automatic face detection and cropping, employs a Vision Transformer (ViT) model from Hugging Face to classify acne severity into four categories (clear, mild, moderate, severe), generates AI-powered ingredient recommendations using OpenAI's GPT, and implements a RAG-based search system to find skincare products from a database of over 1000 products that will produce a day to day schedule.

 ## Quick Start